mpdf/mpdf.github.io/setting-pdf-file-properties/password-protection.md

 The security settings for the PDF file can be set in mPDF:

 - determine whether the document is encrypted
-- if encrypted, what permissions are granted to the user e.g.print and/or copy
+- if encrypted, what permissions are granted to the user e.g. print and/or copy
 - determine whether a user requires a password to open the document
 - determine whether a password is required to modify the document (owner's password)